qaalabs/DE5M6/docs/day4/sprint1.md

 ---

 ### Database Connection Health Checks (2 points)
-**Story:** As a Data Engineer, I want to monitor database connectivity so that I can detect connection issues before they cause pipeline failures.
+!!! abstract "As a Data Engineer, I want to monitor database connectivity so that I can detect connection issues before they cause pipeline failures."

 **Key Tasks:**

 - Create function to test SQL Server connection status
 - Log connection attempt results with timestamps
 - Add timeout handling for connection checks